Pilot (Legends of Tomorrow): Critical response

-The pilot was well reviewed for its potential.
-Russ Burlingame from ComicBook.com praised it saying, "The series delivers a sharp, enjoyable pilot that's arguably the most attention-grabbing and entertaining from any of the current crop of superhero shows."
-Jesse Schedeen of IGN gave the first part of the pilot episode a 7.7/10, praising the show's "epic scope", "fun character dynamics", and Arthur Darvill's performance; and gave the second part of the pilot an 8.4/10, saying it "improved in its sophomore episode thanks to great character dynamics and superhero action".
-However, review aggregation website Rotten Tomatoes gave the first part only a 67% approval rating, with an average rating of 6.2/10 based on 18 reviews.
-The website's consensus reads that it "suffers from too many characters and too much exposition, but there's fun to be had in the chaos."
-Rotten Tomatoes gave the second part an 88% approval rating, with an average rating of 7.28/10 based on reviews from 17 critics.
-The consensus reads, "Legends sprints ahead in "Part 2," an exciting, action-packed episode that finishes setting up what could be one of the funnest comic book adaptations yet".
+The episodes were met with mixed reviews, with several critics believing that the series had good potential.
+On the review aggregate website Rotten Tomatoes, "Pilot, Part 1" holds a 67% approval rating, with an average rating of 6.2/10 based on 18 reviews.
+According to the website's consensus, the first part "suffers from too many characters and too much exposition, but there's fun to be had in the chaos".
+"Pilot, Part 2" holds an 88% approval rating, with an average rating of 7.28/10 based on reviews from 17 critics.
+The consensus reads: "Legends sprints ahead in 'Part 2,' an exciting, action-packed episode that finishes setting up what could be one of the funnest comic book adaptations yet".